 CARS.COM — Digital gauge clusters are all the rage these days as automakers use the latest display technology to give owners a new level of customizability in cockpits.
-Audi was the pioneer everyone points to with its Virtual Cockpit, replacing the entire gauge cluster with a reconfigurable screen.
+Audi was the pioneer everyone points to with the launch of its Virtual Cockpit, replacing the entire gauge cluster with a reconfigurable screen.
 But I recently had some time to explore the latest digital gauge cluster in the 2018 Ford Mustang, and it may just be the best one yet.

-The 12.4-inch digital cluster is an option on the redesigned-for-2018 Mustang, and its impact on the interior atmosphere is considerable.
+The 12.4-inch digital cluster is an option on the redesigned-for-2018 Ford Mustang, and its impact on the interior atmosphere is considerable.
 It's reconfigurable to three different setups, but within those (which can either be selected independently or linked to one of the three specific drive modes) are even more options available.

 So Much to See

-The cluster was designed by graphics engineers that have video game experience, and the result is a bright, clear, easy-to-see-and-use layout that doesn't sacrifice style for function.
-There are 900 different color combinations you can choose from for your gauges, with left and right dials independently configurable, and eight different gauges available for insertion into the cluster's layout.
+The cluster was designed by Ford graphics engineers that have video game experience, and the result is a bright, clear, easy-to-see-and-use layout that doesn't sacrifice style for function.
+There are 900 different color combinations you can choose from for your vehicle's gauges, with left and right dials independently configurable, and eight different gauges available for insertion into the cluster's layout.
 There are even 10 animations hidden within all of the cluster's special menus.

 Some notable features: